dboyd42/dotfiles/macos-setup.md

  ~/.local/share/nvim/site/pack/packer/start/packer.nvim
 ```

-1. Link necessary dotifles
+1. Link the necessary dotifles:

-  i.
-Environment
+  - Environment
-  i.
-TMUX
+  - TMUX
-  i.
-NeoVim
+  - NeoVim

-1. Install NeoVim's plugins and configs
+2. Install NeoVim's plugins and configs

-  i.
-Open NeoVim and run `:PackerSync` a few times.
-You may need to exit then reopen NeoVim to successfully install all the plugins; including Mason's LSPs.
+  - Open NeoVim and run `:PackerSync` a few times.
+  - :bulb: You may need to exit then reopen NeoVim to successfully install
+           all the plugins; including Mason's LSPs via `:MasonUpdate:`

 ## Troubleshooting

 ### Neovim

-#### tree-siiter
+#### tree-sitter

 ##### 1. tree-sitter executable not installed